1978 Denver Broncos season

 The 1978 Denver Broncos season was the team's 19th year in professional football and its ninth with the National Football League (NFL).
 Led by second-year head coach Red Miller, the Broncos were 10–6, repeated as champions of the AFC West, and made the playoffs for the second straight season.

-In the AFC divisional round, Denver lost on the road to the top-seeded Pittsburgh Steelers, whom they had lost to two weeks earlier in the regular season finale at Mile High Stadium; the Broncos had clinched their division title six days earlier with a win over struggling Kansas City, while runners-up Oakland and Seattle both lost and fell to 8–7 with San Diego, two games back with one to play.
-Pittsburgh went on to win Super Bowl XIII.
+In the AFC divisional round, Denver lost on the road to the top-seeded Pittsburgh Steelers, 33–10, whom they had lost to two weeks earlier in the regular season finale at Mile High Stadium; Denver had clinched their division title six days earlier with a win over struggling Kansas City, while runners-up Oakland and Seattle both lost and fell to 8–7 with San Diego, two games back with one to play.

-Denver was fifteenth in the league in scoring offense, while the Broncos' defense finished second in points allowed and sixth in yards allowed.
+The Broncos were fifteenth in the league in scoring offense, while the defense finished second in points allowed and sixth in yards allowed.